HomeGlossary › Isobutyl Quinoline

 The De Laire company first discovered its potential in the late 19th century, and isobutyl quinoline became a cornerstone of the great masculine leather fragrances of the 20th century.
 Without it, the entire cuir (leather) family would not exist in its current form.

-In modern perfumery, isobutyl quinoline is used more sparingly, often in combination with other leather materials (Safraleine, Suederal, birch tar) to create more nuanced leather effects.
+in contemporary use, isobutyl quinoline is used more sparingly, often in combinati on with other leather materials (Safraleine, Suederal, birch tar) to create more layered leather effects.
 But in small doses, it remains irreplaceable -- nothing else delivers quite the same primordial leather character.

 Did You Know?